-3.2 Alternative Solutions and Analysis
+3.2 Roadway Alignment Alternatives and Analysis

-It has been projected that current traffic congestion, fuelled by population increases over the coming years, will continue to worsen due to the lack of roadway options that interconnect the eastern with central and western districts of Grand Cayman.
+It has been projected that current traffic congestion, fuelled by population increases over the coming years, will continue to worsen due to the lack of roadway options that interconnect the east and west districts of Grand Cayman.
 Figure 5 and Figure 6 capture the October 2019 AM peak westbound traffic congestion along Shamrock Road as motorists travelled toward the western half of the island.
-The EWA Extension project would provide a disaster-resilient alternative route and improve traffic conditions while offering an enriched quality of life through improved mobility and accessibility for residents and visitors alike.
+The EWA Extension project would provide a disaster-resilient alternative route and improve traffic conditions while providing an enriched quality of life through improved mobility and accessibility for residents and visitors alike.

-Figure 9: Shamrock Road near Countryside Shopping Village
+Figure 5: Shamrock Road near Countryside Shopping Village

-The focus of the analysis will be to ensure that the design of the project provides the best possible outcome for meeting the existing and projected travel needs while effectively preserving the environment as well as accommodating the needs of the surrounding communities.
+The focus of the roadway analysis will be to ensure that the road design provides the best possible outcome for meeting the existing and projected travel needs while effectively preserving the environment as well as accommodating the needs of the surrounding communities.
+The anticipated design life of the road is expected to have a 40-year lifespan, minimum and as a primary arterial roadway, be built to a base elevation of +6 ft above mean sea level.
+To improve connectivity, safety, and enhance emergency evacuation capability, three primary alternatives will be considered to determine which alternative(s) would effectively meet the purpose and need of the project.

-Figure 10: Shamrock Road near Ocean Club Condominium Complex
+Figure 6: Shamrock Road near Ocean Club Condominium Complex